Rajesh Jeetah: Political career

-Scancals
+Scandals

 Fraud campus and Université Marron

 Rajesh Jeetah's brother Sunil has owned the campus of Eastern Institute for Integrated Learning in Management (EIILM) in Mauritius since 2007.
 Although hundreds of private fee-paying students graduated from the Mauritian campus of EIILM, the University Grants Commission of India does not recognize Indian universities that are located outside Indian territory.
 Furthermore, as the Tertiary Education Commission (TEC) of Mauritius withdrew its support for this campus in December 2015, these graduates' qualifications are not recognised.
 Other similar institutions include D. Y. Patil Medical College (DDPMC).
 Rajesh Jeetah defended his brother's institution in Parliament.
 Dharam Gokhool criticized Jeetah's attempts to blame him for allowing some of the troubled organisations to start operations when Gokhool held the ministerial portfolio.

 R. Rughooputh, the former vice-chancellor of the University of Mauritius (UoM), revealed that his contract had been unduly terminated after he refused to support Minister Jeetah's ambition to grow the number of foreign universities based in Mauritius.
 In 2014, Jeetah even promoted the Ugandan branch of the Open University of Mauritius, which he claimed would be quality assured by British education authorities.
 The scandal became known locally as "Université Marron" (or Fraud Campus).